NFL Player News

 Jaylen Wright RB | MIA

-Wright (knee) has been ruled out for Sunday's season opener against the Colts, Travis Wingfield of the Dolphins' official site reports.
+Wright (knee) did not practice Wednesday, Travis Wingfield of the Dolphins' official site reports.

 -